 – Contact your lenders as soon as possible to discuss the impact of the ASU on your loan covenants.

 – Contracts, payments, terms, and other lease information should be identified, collected, and documented.
 The most relevant information to collect regards leased assets that will exist when the standards come into effect.

 – You may also want to contact your CPA to understand the full picture of how the ASU might affect your financial statements.

 It’s important to be proactive!
 These changes may affect you, your business, and your future financial decisions.
 If you have any concerns surrounding these updates, get in touch with Chris Gorans at email@example.com, or 651-255-9304.

-Chris Gorans is an audit and accounting manager in the commercial audit and review service areas at Redpath and Company.
+Chris Gorans is an audit and accounting director in the commercial audit and review service areas at Redpath and Company.
 He has provided audit, review and benefit plan audit services to closely held businesses in the manufacturing, distribution, and construction industries since 2008.More posts by Chris Gorans